Most Gulf markets gain after Trump comments

-Most stock markets in the Gulf ended higher on Sunday driven by optimism over U.S. President Donald Trump’s recent comments hinting at a more relaxed approach to tariffs on Chinese goods and potentially lower US interest rates.
+DUBAI: Most stock markets in the Gulf ended higher on Sunday driven by optimism over US President Donald Trump’s recent comments hinting at a more relaxed approach to tariffs on Chinese goods and potentially lower US interest rates.

-Trump expressed his desire to lower global oil prices, interest rates and taxes in a speech to the World Economic Forum in Davos, Switzerland.

 In Qatar, the index lost 0.1%, hit by a 3.8% fall in Masraf Al Rayan, after reporting a marginal increase in annual profit.